openservicebrokerapi/osb-checker/README.md

     "apiVersion" : "2.13",
     "user": "<your user name>",
     "password": "<your password>",
+    "caCertFile": "<path to ca-cert (optional)>",
 ```

+If your server uses TLS with an untrusted certificate authority, specify the path to the CA certificate using the `caCertFile` property.

-2. You should also modify your test configuration file to use match with your enviornment, such as using the correct service ids and plan ids.
+2. You should also modify your test configuration file to use match with your environment, such as using the correct service ids and plan ids.
 OSB-Checker is data-driven.
 You can define more test cases by modifying the test configuration file.
 For instance, to add a new service instance provision case, simply add a new item into the **provisions** array.

 > **CALL FOR ACTION** Please contribute your test configurations back to the community.